-- 1. Coolant temperature warning indicator " 👢 "
+- 1. Coolant temperature warning indicator " & "

 - 2. Information display

 - 3. Coolant temperature meter

-With the key in the "ON" position, the coolant temperature meter indicates the temperature of the coolant.
-The coolant temperature varies with changes in the weather and engine load.
-When the coolant temperature is near the maximum limit, the second segment from the top will flash.
-If the 2 top segments and "£" start flashing ("HIGH TEMP" message will also appear), stop the vehicle and let the engine cool.
+The coolant temperature meter indicates the temperature of the coolant, and therefore the engine.
+When the coolant temperature is at its upper limit, the second segment from the top will start to flash.
+Should this occur, reduce the load on the engine by riding at a moderate pace, at low rpm, until the coolant temperature goes down.
+If the top two segments and "£" start flashing ("HIGH TEMP" message will also appear), stop the vehicle and let the engine cool.